Personal Identity and Uploading Mark

 sleep in the chamber.
 Once the experiment was initiated, a hologram of a Vorlon

 appeared in the lab and spoke thusly: We are an ancient race known as the “Vorlons.”
-We
+We battled

-die of radiation poisoning.
-What
+poisoning.
+What should

-since all humans will die within three days.
+all humans will die within three days.
 If you are a somaticist, you must

 conclude that you have been alive only for a very short while.
 In fact, you